Refined moves for structure-preserving isomorphism of graph C*-algebras: Abstract

 \section{Abstract}

 We formalize eight different notions of isomorphism among (unital) graph $C^*$-algebras, and initiate the study of which of these notions may be described geometrically as generated by moves.
-We propose a list of seven types of moves that we conjecture has the property that the collection of moves respecting one of six notions of isomorphism indeed generate that notion, in the sense that two graphs are equivalent in that sense if and only if one may transform one into another using only these kinds of moves.
+We propose a list of eight types of moves that we conjecture has the property that the collection of moves respecting each of these notions of isomorphism indeed generate that notion, in the sense that two graphs are equivalent in that sense if and only if one may transform one into another using only the invariant kinds of moves.

-We carefully establish invariance properties of each move on our list, and prove a collection of generation results supporting our conjecture with an emphasis on the gauge simple case.
-In two of the six cases, we may prove the conjecture in full generality, and in two we can show it for all graphs defining gauge simple $C^*$-algebras.
-In the two remaining cases we can show the conjecture for all graphs defining gauge simple $C^*$-algebras provided that they are either finite or have at most one vertex allowing a path back to itself.